gfeiden/MagneticUpperSco/README.md

 role in the early evolution of low-mass stars and that it may be responsible for noted age discrepancies in young stellar populations.

-Submitted: 21 Oct 2016; Re-submitted: DD Mmm 2016
+Submitted: 21 Oct 2016; Re-submitted: 27 Apr 2016

 ## Reference

-The manuscript is to be published with Astronomy & Astrophysics, but a pre-print may be downloaded from the arXiv/astro-ph.
+The manuscript is under review with Astronomy & Astrophysics, but a pre-print may be downloaded from the arXiv/astro-ph.